Photonic time crystals: Theory and applications: Aspects of realistic PTCs

 However, the modulation depth of the material parameters in these dispersionless materials is typically very low, ranging from $10^{-4}$ to $10^{-3}$~\cite{williamson2020integrated}.
 That small modulation depth is detrimental to observing notable momentum bandgaps and the possible amplification of eigenmodes.
 There are two ways to overcome this limitation.
 First, we need to operate close to a resonance frequency of the material.
 An electron plasma is a typical example of a material where this is possible.
 In passing, we note that the plasma is a particular case where the resonance frequency is zero as there is no restoring force, but the argument applies as well.
 In perspective, operating close to a resonance frequency permits a substantial modification of the material properties.
 However, it also comes along with dispersion and absorption.

 Second, we can operate in a regime where even a tiny change in the material properties might greatly impact how light propagates in such a material.
 For example, operating in the epsilon-near-zero-regime would be one of the options, where a small absolute change in the permittivity tremendously affects the light propagation.
 Such operation is possible at visible or near-infrared frequencies in transparent conducting oxides \cite{kinsey2015epsilon}.
 Yet, these materials exhibit strong dispersion at relevant frequencies, particularly in the epsilon-near-zero region where the modulation depth is significant.
-Consequently, incorporating temporal dispersion (that should be considered from the equation of motion~\cite{GPMSMSTEMPRRAPS, GPTitcynEMPRA}) is crucial in analyzing PTCs \cite{mirmoosa2022dipole, EnghetaDisTVMPRB, sloan2020dispersion,sloan2022optical,sotoodehfar2022waves}.
+Consequently, incorporating temporal dispersion (that should be considered from the equation of motion~\cite{mirmoosa2022dipole,GPMSMSTEMPRRAPS, GPTitcynEMPRA}) is crucial in analyzing PTCs \cite{mirmoosa2022dipole, EnghetaDisTVMPRB, sloan2020dispersion,sloan2022optical,sotoodehfar2022waves,horsley2023eigenpulses}.
 This section aims to consider the properties of PTCs in the presence of material dispersion for a more realistic description.

 We start by deriving the Helmholtz equation in the frequency domain under the assumption of a dispersive medium.
 Then, in two dedicated subsections, we consider two specific examples of periodic temporal modulation in a dispersive PTC: a change in the plasma frequency and a change in the resonance frequency.
-Please note that the plasma frequency corresponds to a change in the number density of the particles that constitute the material.
+It should be noted that the plasma frequency corresponds to a change in the number density and/or effective mass of the particles that constitute the material.